 - Go to the administration interface and in the Interfaces section check to see whether all the interfaces are configured properly.
 For example, standalone/LAN switch settings are not transferred, so you must set them up manually.

-Connect to the administration interface from the local network.
+Warning: Connect to the administration interface from the local network (LAN).
 The Internet interface does not allow access by default.